PapoutsakisVasilis/JsonHandleFreedom/README.md

 # JsonHandleFreedom
 Json Encoding - Decoding, Bindings To Class( Json to Class Instance), Decoding to Class Or Associative Array

+The NodeJs Library Can Be Found At https://github.com/PapoutsakisVasilis/JsonHandleFreedom.NodeJs

 -------------------------------------------------------------------------------------------------------------------